13 Social Media Tips (Even If You're A Seasoned Expert)Wednesday, January 27, 2016

 8. If you are incorporating live video into your marketing, make sure you understand how both Periscope AND Meerkat work.
 Although Meerkat arrived on the scene first (and is also heavily used by celebs — Jimmy Fallon, U2, Snoop, etc), Periscope is the leader right now because it is owned by Twitter and comes with that built-in audience.
 However, because Meerkat is independent, it can post to Facebook and other platforms and enjoy access that the Twitter-owned Periscope cannot.
 Video consumption is not going away nor will it lessen — make sure you don't put all your strategic eggs in the basket of a company that may not be able to grow with your multi-platform audience the way you need it to.

 9. Don't take marketing advice from anyone who tells you blogs or email newsletters are dead or a waste of time.
 They are far from dead and you always want to create content on a platform you own.
+Of course you should use other platforms like Instagram, but you should only depend on the ones you own.
 If all the other social platforms shut down tomorrow (and they can since they're free and not beholden to paid subscribers — Google Reader, anyone?), you will want to have already built an audience on a platform you own.
 I cannot stress this point enough.
 Calder Clark's blog is a great combination of witty and useful and is different than the stylish insight she shares via Instagram.